 You can enable or disable the whole category as well as individual issues within it.
 If disabled, the SE Ranking bot won’t detect said issues during the scan.
 It also won’t include them in the report, and won’t consider them when calculating your website’s health score.

 When you’ve finished customizing all of the settings, hit the Apply Changes button to save your changes.
 You can immediately run an audit with the new parameters.
 The crawl may take several minutes depending on your site’s size.

 Audit results review

-When the in-depth scanning is completed, the results will be available in the Website Audit module.
+When the in-depth scanning is completed, the findings will be available in the Website Audit module.
 You can also open it through the left-hand vertical navigation bar.

 Depending on the purpose of your technical audit, you can use the Website Audit tool’s various tabs.
 For example:

-- If you want to get a general picture of your website’s technical health, go to the Overview tab.
+- If you want to get a general picture of your website’s technical health and performance, go to the Overview tab.

-- If you’re interested in specific technical and other errors detected on your site, open the Issue Report tab.
+- If you’re interested in specific technical and other errors detected on your website, open the Issue Report tab.